 Cafes and even work desks are not suitable locations for video conferences.
-However, if it's inevitable for some participants to be in a location prone to noises and disruptions, advise them to position their cameras so that people passing by don't appear in the monitor.
-Ask them to use unidirectional microphones or bring their microphones closer to their mouths when speaking.
-Of course, these also apply to you as the presiding officer.
+However, if it’s inevitable for some participants to be in a location prone to noises and disruptions, advise them to position their cameras so that people passing by don’t appear in the monitor.
+Ask them to use unidirectional microphones or bring their microphones closer to their mouth when speaking.
+Of course, these also apply to you as the leader.

 5. Come up with a standard format or process.

 Make the video meeting predictable as to the flow.
-The introductory portion is essential.
-It's important to properly introduce participants to each other.
-It may also be necessary to put up name tags, especially when there are more than five people in the conference and if some can only participate with their voice (no camera feed).
+An introductory portion is essential.
+It’s important that participants connect to each other.
+It may also be necessary to put up name tags, especially when there are more than five people in the conference and if some are participating with their voice only (no video feed).

 In the middle of the video meeting, icebreakers are helpful, especially when the participants are not familiar with each other.
 Also, it is advisable to have occasional breaks, particularly in serious discussions where participants may become tense or agitated.

-The end of meetings should generallly include the following:
+The end of a meeting should generally include the following:

-- List of topics that have not been adequately covered and should be addressed in the next meeting
+- A list of topics that have not been adequately covered and will be addressed in the next meeting

 A productive meeting covers most, if not all, of the bullet points in the agenda.
 If anything has not been sufficiently discussed, it should be prioritized in the next meeting.
 If the agenda lists issues or problems that need to be addressed, they should be addressed at the end of the meeting or scheduled for another round of discussions.
 Lastly, a productive meeting results in courses of action in response to what the participants agree or what the team leader assigns.
 These assignments should be clearly listed and transmitted to the intended persons or departments.